romnn/go-service/README.md

     $ go install golang.org/x/lint/golint
     $ go install github.com/fzipp/gocyclo

-**Remember**: To be able to excecute the tools downloaded with `go get`, make sure to include `$GOPATH/bin` in your `$PATH`.
-If `echo $GOPATH` does not give you a path make sure to run (`export GOPATH="$HOME/go"` to set it).
-In order for your changes to persist, do not forget to add these to your shells `.bashrc`.

-With the tools in place, it is strongly advised to install the git commit hooks to make sure checks are passing in CI:
+It is advised to install the git commit hooks to enforce code checks:

 ```bash
 inv install-hooks
 ```

-You can check if all checks pass at any time:
+To check if all checks pass:

 ```bash
 inv pre-commit